 Italian postcard.
 Photo: Cines.
 Publicity still for Quo vadis?
 (Enrico Guazzoni, 1913).
 The beasts have committed the massacre of the Christians.

 Quo vadis? written by Henryk Sienkiewicz tells the love story between a young and beautiful Christian woman, Lygia, and a military tribune and Roman patrician, Marcus Vinicius.
-The story takes place in the city of Rome under the rule of emperor Nero around AD 64.
+The story takes place in the city of Rome under Emperor Nero, around AD 64.

 Italian postcard.
 Photo: Cines.
 Publicity still for Quo vadis?
 (Enrico Guazzoni, 1913).
 Caption: The winner of the chariot race.